docker/docs/compose/wordpress.md

 ![WordPress Welcome](images/wordpress-welcome.png)

 ### Shutdown/Clean up

-`docker-compose down` will remove the containers and default network, but preserve your wordpress database. `docker-compose down --volumes` will remove the containers, default network, and the wordpress database.
+`docker-compose down` will remove the containers and default network, but preserve your Wordpress database.

+`docker-compose down --volumes` will remove the containers, default network, and the Wordpress database.

 ## More Compose documentation